AckerlyXu/heima/articles/sql-database/sql-database-get-started-backup-recovery-portal.md

    ![restored database from vault](./media/sql-database-get-started-backup-recovery/restored-database-from-vault.png)

-> [AZURE.NOTE]
+> [!NOTE]
-> From here, you can connect to the restored database using SQL Server Management Studio to perform needed tasks, such as to [extract a bit of data from the restored database to copy into the existing database or to delete the existing database and rename the restored database to the existing database name](/documentation/articles/sql-database-recovery-using-backups/#point-in-time-restore).
+> From here, you can connect to the restored database using SQL Server Management Studio to perform needed tasks, such as to [extract a bit of data from the restored database to copy into the existing database or to delete the existing database and rename the restored database to the existing database name](./sql-database-recovery-using-backups.md#point-in-time-restore).
 >

 ## Next steps

-- To learn about service-generated automatic backups, see [automatic backups](/documentation/articles/sql-database-automated-backups/)
+- To learn about service-generated automatic backups, see [automatic backups](./sql-database-automated-backups.md)
-- To learn about long-term backup retention, see [long-term backup retention](/documentation/articles/sql-database-long-term-retention/)
+- To learn about long-term backup retention, see [long-term backup retention](./sql-database-long-term-retention.md)
-- To learn about restoring from backups, see [restore from backup](/documentation/articles/sql-database-recovery-using-backups/)
+- To learn about restoring from backups, see [restore from backup](./sql-database-recovery-using-backups.md)